dietercoopman/smart/README.md

 This package makes it possible to
 - **serve images** from anywhere, this might be a public path , a private path or a Laravel disk
 - **resize images** not only by defining height and with in the image tag but by really resizing the source file
-- resizing public hosted images **without coding**
 - **apply templates** to images, change the settings for all images from one place
 - automatically **cache** your images
 - apply the **full intervention/image API** to an image

 ## Installation

-You can install the package via composer:
+You can install the package via composer

 ```bash
 composer require dietercoopman/smart